cran-task-views/ReproducibleResearch/ReproducibleResearch.md

 - `r pkg("renv")`: Create and manage project-local R libraries, save the state of these libraries to a 'lockfile', and later restore your library as required.
-- `r pkg("Require")`: A single key function, 'Require' that wraps 'install.packages', 'remotes::install\_github',
+- `r pkg("Require")`: A single key function, 'Require' that makes rerun-tolerant versions of 'install.packages' and 'require' for CRAN packages, packages no longer on CRAN (i.e., archived), specific versions of packages, and GitHub packages.
-  'versions::install.versions', and 'base::require' that allows
-  for reproducible workflows.
 - `r pkg("switchr")`: Provides an abstraction for managing, installing, and switching between sets of installed R packages.